Qizhong-George-Guo/qizhong-guo/reflections/dam-disclosure.md

 - **Aerial and satellite imagery** identify impounded water bodies and linear features
 - **Digital elevation models (DEMs)** detect subtle embankments and terrain changes
-- **Machine learning and computer vision** are increasingly used to identify small dams
+- **Machine learning, artificial intelligence (AI), and computer vision** are increasingly used to identify small dams

 Low-head dams—sometimes referred to as *“drowning machines”*—can be difficult to detect visually but may pose significant hazards.